HeavyMedl/heavymedl.github.io/public/cv.md

 ## Industry Achievements

-A few things I'm proud of.
+Here are a few accomplishments that I am proud of.
 See more <a href="https://heavymedl.dev/cv/#industry-achievements" target="_blank">here</a>.

-- **Brought Vite, Vitest, and Vue 3 to REI**: I created a proof of technology that replaced our tools with Vite and Vitest, updated our back-end library to integrate Vite-compiled assets, and rewrote our server-rendering solution for Vue to accommodate Vue 3.
-This was adopted by all product engineering teams at REI.
+- **I introduced Vite, Vitest, and Vue 3 to REI.**: I developed a technology proof that replaced our tools with Vite and Vitest.
+Additionally, I updated our back-end library to integrate Vite-compiled assets and rewrote our server-rendering solution for Vue to support Vue 3.
+All product engineering teams at REI adopted this solution.
 Read the whole story [here](https://heavymedl.dev/posts/unleashing-the-power-of-vite-and-vitest-at-rei/).
-- **Rewrote REI's Adventures property with Vue**: When I joined REI, my team and I rewrote [REI's Adventures](https://www.rei.com/adventures) property with Vue.
+- **I rewrote REI's Adventures property using Vue.**: When I joined REI, my team and I rewrote REI's Adventures property using Vue.
 We decommissioned several overlapping frameworks, ported functional requirements from legacy code, and delivered new user journeys.
-- **Wrote middleware to server-render Vue applications at REI**: I wrote an Express.js implementation with TypeScript that is responsible for server-rendering Vue applications in REI's stack.
-This dockerized server runs adjacent to the primary microsite, handling HTTP requests to render server bundles, and finally sending back the resultant HTML to the primary microsite, where it is ultimately injected into our base templates.
+- **I developed middleware to enable server-side rendering for Vue applications at REI**: I created an Express.js application using TypeScript that handles server-side rendering for Vue applications within REI's technology stack.
+This Dockerized server operates alongside the central microsite, processing HTTP requests to generate server bundles.
+It then sends the final HTML back to the central microsite, which integrates into our base templates.

 ## Experience

-**Senior Software Engineer | FE Platform**
+**Senior Software Engineer | Front-end**
 ~ REI | Hybrid
 ~ April 2020 - Present

 As a front-end platform engineer at REI, I develop applications, libraries, and build-tool plugins for all product engineering teams.
-My team focuses on researching front-end patterns, evaluating technologies, and ensuring their adoption across REI.
-Additionally:
+My team researches front-end patterns, evaluates technologies, and ensures their adoption across the organization.
+Additionally, we:

-- Provide support in the form of troubleshooting to teams experiencing runtime or setup issues.
+- Provide troubleshooting support to teams experiencing runtime or setup issues.
 - Mitigate security vulnerabilities in our front-end ecosystem.
-- Integrate vendor scripts
+- Integrate vendor solutions.
-- Scrutinize our properties for optimal performance.
+- Optimize the performance of our properties.
 - Track emerging technologies and trends in the industry.
-- Provide E2E technology direction and guidance.
+- Provide end-to-end technology direction and guidance.
-- Work closely with other enablement teams including Design Systems, Platform Engineering, Web Performance, SEO, and Accessibility.
+- Collaborate closely with other enablement teams, including Design Systems, Platform Engineering, Web Performance, SEO, and Accessibility.
 - Contribute to [Cedar](https://cedar.rei.com), REI's design system.

 **Senior Software Engineer | Front-end**
 ~ REI Adventures | Bellevue, WA
 ~ July 2019 - April 2020

-- Delivered Vue applications and UI components for REI's Adventures property.
+- Delivered Vue applications and user interface components for REI's Adventures property.
-- Using UX deliverables from Figma, my team and I redesigned the REI Adventures property with Vue.
+- Utilizing UX deliverables from Figma, my team and I redesigned the REI Adventures property using Vue.
-- Decommissioned overlapping frameworks
+- Decommissioned overlapping frameworks to streamline development.
-- Followed a standard SDLC using agile methodologies and ceremonies
+- Followed a standard Software Development Life Cycle (SDLC) using agile methodologies and ceremonies.
-- Collaborated with UX designers, product and program managers, business analysts, and business stakeholders
+- Collaborated with UX designers, product and program managers, business analysts, and stakeholders to ensure successful project outcomes.
-- Rotating on-call responsibilities
+- Managed rotating on-call responsibilities for ongoing support.

 <br/><br/><br/><br/><br/><br/>